ioBroker/ioBroker.device-manager/README.md

 Manage devices of all your adapters (if supported) in one place.

-### NOTE: This is adapter is still work in progress.
+### NOTE: This adapter is still a work in progress.
 You are welcome to test it and i would be happy about feedback.

 ### [Developer manual](https://github.com/Jey-Cee/dm-utils/blob/main/README.md)